Google Scholar is not perfect. Some might even call it worse:

 summarise(cited_by_count = sum(cited_by_count))

-h_fiveyear <- h_index(cites_fiveyear$cited_by_count)
+<- h_index(cites_fiveyear$cited_by_count) h_fiveyear

 Going beyond both OpenAlex and Google Scholar, we can also include